-You can spend your dollars on scuba diving, stand-up paddling, surfing, flyboarding, game fishing, jet skiing, and para-sailing.
-These activities are not only costly but you also need to be physically in very good shape, so those won’t be for everyone.
+You can spend your dollars on scuba diving, stand-up paddling, surfing, flyboarding, game fishing, jet skiing, and paragliding.
+These activities are not only costly, but you also need to be physically in very good shape, so those won’t be for everyone.

 Snorkeling in Fiji

 Nevertheless, the ocean is an environment you have to adapt to.
-To stay safe when snorkeling, use common sense and obey some safety rules.
+To stay safe when snorkeling in Fiji, use common sense and obey some safety rules.
 I put together 10 basic rules for safe snorkeling:

 1. Keep to a buddy system